-Beautiful packaging, design and promising descriptions are all that almost every buyer when purchasing.
-To ensure they are getting clean cosmetic products in a store, consumers are realizing they have to pay attention and learn what safe products really are .
+Beautiful packaging, design, and promising descriptions are all things potential buyers consider when purchasing natural cosmetic products.
+To ensure you are getting clean cosmetic products in a store, you have to pay attention and learn what safe products really are .
 Now it has become very fashionable to buy products without preservatives or parabens, although few people understand what they are talking about, and why you suddenly need to buy cosmetics without these ingredients.
-Marketing has always worked very well, so people don’t even think about what really hurts our skin and potentially your health.
+Marketing has always worked very well, so we don’t think about what really hurts our skin and potentially our health.
 Due to lack of regulation on beauty products we are left to education ourselves.

 To begin with, we will analyze those elements that buyers are most afraid of and help you with selecting clean cosmetic products:

 They extend the life of all cosmetics, increasing the shelf life, provide a uniform consistency and reduce the risk of microbial infection, since microbes reproduce very well in a natural environment.
 Buying products without them means you use the ones you have up first prior to buying a whole array to ensure they are free of preservatives, unless they are plant based natural ones.